Sustainability and the Environment on a Global Scale

 This page is intended to serve as a resource for Environmental Studies Majors and Minors who are interested in studying abroad.
-It provides a curated (but NOT exhaustive) list of programs that may be of interest Environmental Studies students, including where students have studied in the past.
-Environmental Studies students are encouraged to study abroad, and are not limited to programs in this site - this site is merely intended as a guide for students who are interested in programs with a specific emphasis on topics related to Environmental Studies.
+It provides a curated (but NOT exhaustive) list of programs that may be of interest to Environmental Studies students, including where students have studied in the past.
+Environmental Studies students are encouraged to study abroad, and are not limited to programs on this site - this site is merely intended as a guide for students who are interested in programs with a specific emphasis on topics related to Environmental Studies.
 Students are encouraged to do their own research on possible programs, as there are many programs not included on this list that may also be of interest.

-Students are encouraged to share information about programs they have attended or discovered.
+Students are encouraged to share information about the programs they have attended or discovered.
 This page was created and is maintained by the Environmental Studies Program office, not the Office of International Programs.
 Inquiries about programs listed on this page should be directed to the Office of International Programs.